Treats and helps prevent influenza.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you or your child are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, lung disease, or a weakened immune system.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, lung disease, or a weakened immune system.

-- This medicine is not a substitute for an annual flu shot.
-It also will not keep you from getting a bacterial infection that starts with flu-like symptoms.
+- This medicine is not a substitute for a yearly flu shot.
+It also will not keep you from getting a bacterial infection.

 - If your symptoms do not improve or if they get worse, call your doctor.